Rifat-Ishtiyak/Rifat-Ishtiyak/README.md

 <div align="center">
     <samp>
-        <h3 style="margin-bottom:10px"><b>「 Frontend Web Developer and Graphic Designer 」</b>
+        <h3 style="margin-bottom:10px"><b>「 Web App Developer and Graphic Designer 」</b>
         </h3>
     </samp>
-    <samp>I am a Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
+    <samp>I am a Programmer specialized in web application development using multiple tools, frameworks and libraries both in frontend and backend.
 I believe in success through hard work and dedication.</samp>
     <br>
     <br>
     <samp>"Perfection is not attainable but if we chase perfection we can catch excellence"